ActiveDev/adrepo/README.md

 * Java 1.8
 * Maven 3.3.3

+##helper
-##helper - projects under this folder are helper libraries
+Projects under this folder are helper libraries

+##microservices
-##microservices - focuses on microservice architecture and relies heavily on SpringBoot
+These projects focus on microservice architecture